 - There is no dress code, if you are unsure of how to dress, dress for a job interview. - If you are presenting on a stage that has a wooden floor, be aware of the noise your footwear might make. - Do not wear a costume of any kind as this is against the rules (as is the use of props).

 Student Resources

 Student Resources

-- Available to view on the 3MT Website.
-Go to \rightarrow 2022 UQ 3MT Competition to view all the resources for competitors. - 3MT Competitor Guide
+Available to view on the 3MT Website.
+Go to → 2023 UQ 3MT Competition

 CDF Session